telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-ubuntu-18.04.3.md

 sudo mv rapidjson-1.0.2/include/rapidjson/ /usr/local/include
 ```

+*~/git* folder should be same as the folder where Context Broker cloned folder locally.
 ### kbase

 *kbase* is a collection of basic functionality, like string handling, that is used by the rest of the "K-libs".